railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/index.rst

 *Definition of a workcenter.*

 A workcenter must have a name and a code.
-It's necessary to assign a type: machine, human resource, tool, and a description of operating hours or functionality.
-The figure below represents the hours from Monday to Friday, from 09:00 to 17:00 with a break from 01:00 to 12:00. <TODO>
+You then assign a type: machine, human resource, tool, and a description of operating hours or functionality.
+The figure below represents the hours from Monday to Friday, from 09:00 to 17:00 with a break of an hour from 12:00.

     .. image:: images/mrp_workcenter_working_hour.png
        :align: center